DEFRA/ivory-test/functional-tests/README.md

 # Environment variables
 # When running locally after code has been deployed to Test environment
- Set 'baseUrl' in wdio.conf.js to https://ivy-web-tst.azure.defra.cloud

-# When running locally using docker
-Set 'baseUrl' in wdio.conf.js to docker url
+ Set 'baseUrl' in wdio.conf.js to the correct local url

 # Run the tests